cirqatha/VPython-Particle-Sim/README.md

 ## Calculation

+- Every particle exerts an inverse-square repulsive force on every other particle
+- All forces on each particle are summed each frame (O(n²) pair calculations)
+- Force is used to update velocity, velocity is used to update position
+- A damping constant is applied to velocity each frame to bleed off energy and help the system settle
-Forces between all particle pairs are computed each frame using an inverse-square repulsion law, then summed per particle.
-Position and velocity are updated via Euler integration, followed by a partial normalisation step that softly constrains each particle to the sphere surface.
-All frames are pre-computed and stored in a 2D list before playback begins.
+- After each position update, a partial normalisation nudges particles back toward the sphere surface without snapping them instantly
+- All frames are pre-computed and stored in a 2D list before the animation plays back

+-
 ## How to Run Locally
 Just run the HTML file if python one causes error